Local 2-separators: Graph-Decompositions

 \begin{lem} Let $G$ be a graph with a set $S$ of non-crossing $r$-local 2-separators.
 Let $B$ be the set of connected components of the graph obtained from $G$ by $r$-locally cutting along $S$.

 Then there is a decomposition graph with bipartition $(B,S)$ of a graph-decomposition of $G$ of adhesion two and locality $r$. \end{lem}

-\begin{proof} For every local component of a local separator $s\in S$ we have an edge $e$ in the graph $(B,S)$ from $s$ to the unique bag $b\in B$ containing the slices of $s$ for that local component.
-The map $\iota_e$ maps $s$ to this copy of $s$ in $b$.
+\begin{proof} For every local component of a local separator $G_S$ with $s\in S$ we have an edge $e$ in the graph $(B,S)$ from $s$ to the unique bag-node $b\in B$ such that $G_b$ contains the slices of $\iota_e(G_s)$ for that local component.
+The map $\iota_e$ maps $G_s$ to this copy of $G_s$ in $G_b$.
 So $(B,S)$ is the decomposition graph of a graph-decomposition of $G$.
-It has adhesion two as all elements of $S$ have size two.
-It is $r$-local as all local separators in $S$ are $r$-local. \end{proof}
+It has adhesion two as all elements $G_s$ with $s\in S$ have size two.
+It has locality $r$ as all local separators $G_s$ with $s\in S$ are $r$-local. \end{proof}

-A \emph{torso} of a bag $b$ of a graph-decomposition is obtained from $b$ by joining for every map $\iota$ from a local separator $s$ to the bag $b$ any two vertices in the image of $\iota$ by an edge.
+A \emph{torso} of a bag $G_b$ of a graph-decomposition is obtained from $G_b$ by joining for every map $\iota$ from a local separator $G_s$ any two vertices in the image of $\iota$ by an edge whenever $sb$ is an edge of the decomposition graph.

 \begin{proof}[Proof of \autoref{thm:main_intro}.]
 Combine \autoref{nested_to_td} and \autoref{minimal_N}. \end{proof}